senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **createConfigFromTemplate**

     - Creates a new SzConfig instance from the template configuration definition.
-      - The template configuration is located PIPELINE.RESOURCEPATH/templates/g2config.json.
-        FIXME: Need to say what `PIPELINE.RESOURCEPATH` is.

 1. **getConfigRegistry**

     - Gets the configuration registry.
+      - The registry contains the original timestamp, original comment, and configuration ID of all configurations ever registered with the repository.
+      - Registered configurations cannot be unregistered.

 1. **getDefaultConfigId**

     - Gets the default configuration ID for the repository.
+      - Unless an explicit configuration ID is specified at initialization, the default configuration ID is used.
+      - This may not be the same as the active configuration ID.
+      - Returns:
+        - The current default configuration ID or zero if the default configuration has not been set.

 1. **registerConfig**

     - Registers a configuration definition in the repository.
+      - Registered configurations do not become immediately active nor do they become the default.
+      - Registered configurations cannot be unregistered.

 1. **replaceDefaultConfigId**

     - Replaces the existing default configuration ID with a new configuration ID.
-        - Acts like "Compare and swap"
+      - The change is prevented if the current default configuration ID value is not as expected.
+      - Use this in place of setDefaultConfigID to handle race conditions.

 1. **setDefaultConfig**

-    - Registers a configuration in the repository and sets its ID as the default for the repository.
+    - Registers a configuration in the repository and then sets its ID as the default for the repository.
-        - Convenience method for `registerConfig` and `setDefaultConfigId`.
+        - Convenience method for `registerConfig` followed by `setDefaultConfigId`.

 1. **setDefaultConfigId**

     - Sets the default configuration ID.
+      - Usually this method is sufficient for setting the default configuration ID.
+        However in concurrent environments that could encounter race conditions, consider using replaceDefaultConfigId instead.

 ## SzDiagnostic

 1. **checkRepositoryPerformance**

    - Conducts a rudimentary repository test to gauge I/O performance.
+      - Typically, this is only run when requested by Senzing support.
+      - This is a non-destructive test.

 1. **getFeature**

-    - Experimental/internal for Senzing support use only.
+    - Experimental/internal for Senzing support use.

 1. **getRepositoryInfo**